linux-system-roles/logging/roles/rsyslog/README.md

         type: basics
 ```

-2. Deploying basic LSR/Logging config files in /etc/rsyslog.d, which handle inputs from the local system and remote rsyslog and outputs into the local files.
+**3. Deploying basic LSR/Logging config files in /etc/rsyslog.d, which handle inputs from the local system and remote rsyslog and outputs into the local files.**
 ```
 rsyslog_enabled: true
 rsyslog_capabilities: [ 'network', 'remote-files' ]